 At the end of the Strong Bad E-mail "Extra Plug", Strong Bad tells everyone not to move, and then Homestar and Strong Sad start singing about how badly they have to pee.

 Viz Comic did an animated spoof of Doctor Who, aptly titled "Doctor Poo".
 In this, the TARDIS clearly doesn't have a toilet, and the Doctor travels through space and time looking for somewhere to defecate.

-The Simpsons once featured an episode with Homer being brought to Mr. Burns's mega-mansion to engage in union negotiations.
+Homer had been brought to Mr. Burns's mega-mansion to engage in union negotiations.
 The negotiations were quickly cut short by Homer's overindulgence in coffee and watermelon and his subsequent need to rush to the nearest bathroom.
 Unfortunately for Homer, the nearest bathroom was about 100 doors away and down a long hallway.
 (Homer does eventually relieve himself, although it is implied that he didn't quite make it to the bathroom.)

 One episode involves Bart drinking about a dozen glasses of water in order to wake himself up early for Christmas.
 It works...after he's subjected to a dream involving rivers, garden hoses, various other forms of water imagery, and gigantic letter "P"s.

 In "22 Short Films About Springfield" Milhouse needs to use the toilet and enters Comic Book Guy's store.
 However Comic Book Guy won't let the kid use the restroom unless he buys something.
 Milhouse eventually buys a cheap Hamburglar comic, but then Milhouse's father enters the store and says: "Hey, Milhouse.
 I thought you needed to go to the toilet and now I find you here, buying comics."
 Comic Book Guy cruelly tells Milhouse's father that their business is finished, whereupon Kirk drags Milhouse away.